To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in June 2021.

 You don’t need any of that to start getting one-on-one clients.
 That’s why …

-2. You can get started with zero (or almost zero) investment.
+2. You can get started with zero (or near-zero) investment.

 You don’t have to have a lot of technology, capital, or manpower with this online business.
 All you need to set up your service biz is time, elbow grease, an email account, and a PayPal account.
 That’s it!